 When and where will the Functional Assessment meeting be held?

 Meetings occur annually, and assessments must be entered within 365 days of the previous assessment.
-Functional Assessment meetings must be held in areas that provide a confidential and HIPAA compliant environment.
-These meetings will not take place in a public setting such as a restaurant.
+Functional assessment meetings must be held in areas that provide a confidential and HIPAA compliant environment.

 Why is my input so important?